BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Assertion Case Format

 An `assertion` case is used for each of the assertions in an envelope.
-It is encoded as a CBOR array with exactly two elements, the envelope representing the predicate of the assertion and the envelope representing the object of the assertion, in that order.
+It is encoded as a CBOR array with exactly two elements in order:

+1. the envelope representing the predicate of the assertion, followed by
+2. the envelope representing the object of the assertion.

 ~~~ cddl
 assertion = #6.221([predicate-envelope, object-envelope])